 The way into the palace takes you past a fine collection of sculptures and artefacts.
 Don’t forget to check out the armoury, with an intriguing collection of 700-plus weapons.

-Every weekend, on national holidays, and through the Dasara (Duesshera) celebrations, the palace is illuminated by nearly 100,000 light bulbs that accent its majestic profile against the night.
+Every Sunday and national holiday, from 7pm to 7.45, the palace is illuminated by nearly 100,000 light bulbs that accent its majestic profile against the night.